ClearBlade/clearblade-iot-core-migration/README.md

 ## Prerequisites

-This tool is designed to move devices after you have already enabled the offering in the Google Cloud marketplace and have connected your project.
+This tool is designed to move devices after you have already enabled the ClearBlade offering in the Google Cloud marketplace and have connected your project.
 If you haven't done that already, refer the folowing documents to -

 1. [Activate Marketplace offering](https://clearblade.atlassian.net/wiki/spaces/IC/pages/2230976570/Google+Cloud+Marketplace+Activation)
 2. [Migrating existing registries](https://clearblade.atlassian.net/wiki/spaces/IC/pages/2207449095/Migration+Tutorial)